alexanderwise/ansible_class2/05_your_first_role.md

    also need to create a handler that restarts the `httpd` service.
 4. Use the `copy` module to copy `files/index.php` to the remote server's `/var/www/html` directory.
+5. Create a playbook called `webservers.yml` and have it run the `webapp` role on the group `webservers`.
+6. Execute the playbook!

 Once finished, you should be able to open your browser, and point it to `http://www-<server>.shoup.fun/` and see the webapp load.
 There *will* be an